oznogon/gattaibushido-public/rules/02_pilots.md

 Notes:

 * Robos are primarily mechanical extensions of the Pilots themselves
-* They have little in the way of additional powers, instead serving as the mechanism for Fusion and the Final Form
+* They have little in the way of additional powers, instead serving as the mechanism for Rumbles and the Final Form
-* Required for Fusions by default (may differ in some groups)
 * Required for Final Form (absolutely)
 * SUMMON EFFECTS: Only happen once per session per robo!